Carrots Are Orange

 What are the four types of germs?

-According to KidHealth.org, the four major types of germs are bacteria, viruses, fungi, and protozoa.
-Germs invade plants, animals, and people.
-However, sometimes germs can make us sick but not all germs are bad.
 I recently read an article that offered a visual of the germs on an 8-year-old boy’s hand.
-The growth took place over a number of days.
-The visual is striking and honestly made me gagged a bit.
+The growth took place over several days.
+The visual is striking and honestly made me gag a bit.

-At first glance, your first thought is “MUST WASH HANDS NOW”, but here is the thing: not all the disgusting looking bacteria, yeast, and other fungi are bad for our bodies.
-In other words, as an example, bacteria help keep things in balance.
-Good bacteria live in our intestines and help us use the nutrients in the food we eat and make waste from what’s left over.
-Furthermore, some of these germs are found naturally in dirt, such as a rod-shaped Bacillus, for example.
+Good bacteria live in our intestines and help us use the nutrients in our food and make waste from what’s left over.
+Furthermore, some of these germs are found naturally in the dirt, such as a rod-shaped Bacillus.
 With that said, many germs are indistinguishable.
 Therefore, the conclusion is to wash hands often and wash them well.

 Protozoa are one-cell organisms that love moisture and often spread diseases through water.
 Some protozoa cause intestinal infections that lead to diarrhea, nausea, and belly pain.